Hijab and burqa controversies in Europe: Norway

 While there is currently no ban on Islamic dress in Norway, the issue has been widely discussed in recent years.
 In March 2010, a ban on the burqa and niqab in public places was eventually proposed in the Norwegian Parliament by the Progress Party.
 Before the formal proposal was made, a ban had been supported by figures such as the Labour Party Spokesperson on Immigration Issues, Lise Christoffersen, as well as several individual politicians from both opposition and government parties.
 When the proposal was up for consideration in May, it was, however, rejected by all parties on the Justice Committee, except for the Progress Party.
 Minister of Justice Knut Storberget had earlier claimed there to be a "great danger" that a general ban on "wholly covering clothing" could conflict with Article 9 of the European Convention on Human Rights.
 Per-Willy Amundsen of the Progress Party, in response, claimed that the government was increasingly "hiding themselves behind international conventions" on questions regarding immigration and integration, in order to avoid tougher political discussions which divided the government.

-In autumn 2017, the Norwegian government adopted a law prohibiting people from wearing "attire and clothing masking the face in such a way that it impairs recognizability" in schools and in universities.
+In autumn 2017, Norway government adopted a law prohibiting people from wearing "attire and clothing masking the face in such a way that it impairs recognizability" in schools and in universities.

 In 2018, the Norway parliament voted to ban the burqa in schools and universities.

 Portugal

-On 17 October 2025 the parliament of Portugal approves a ban on face veils for "gender or religious" reasons and making it punishable by up to 2000 euros.
-The bill, promoted by right wing party Chega, is up for decision to President Marcelo Rebelo de Sousa, who can approve, veto, or refer the bill to the Constitutional Court for review.
+On 17 October 2025 the parliament of Portugal approved a ban on face veils for "gender or religious" reasons and making it punishable by up to 2000 euros.

+The bill, promoted by right wing party Chega and backed by the governing centre-right Social Democratic Party, was enacted by president António José Seguro on 19 August 2026.
+Violators face a fine of 150 to 3000 euros.

 Spain

 The Spanish resort Sa Pobla on the island of Mallorca has banned women from wearing burqas or face-covering Islamic veils in public places, even though only two women living there are known to do so.
 Mayor Biel Serra of the town of Sa Pobla said the vote was not about cultural or religious discrimination but rather an issue of public safety and people showing their faces so they can be identified.
 Sa Pobla joins a handful of other Spanish towns that have enacted some form of ban on body-covering burqas or face-covering niqabs.

-A 2010 survey by the Pew Global Attitudes Project found that a clear majority of Spanish people support banning the burka.
+A 2010 survey by the Pew Global Attitudes Project found that a clear majority of Spanish people support banning the burqa.